ridiculousfish/docopt_fish/README.md

 4. docopt has relaxed separator semantics: `--foo <var>` may be written in argv as either `--foo var` or `--foo=var`. fish_docopt has strict semantics: argv must use the separator style specified in the usage spec.
 Rationale: most commands require one or the other style, and the usage spec must be able to express that.
 5. Unambiguous-prefix abbreviation is not supported (e.g. `--ver` for `--version`).
 Rationale: most external commands do not support this, and docopt is [likely to remove it](https://github.com/docopt/docopt/issues/104#issuecomment-17539841).
 6. Positional arguments after options are treated as values.
 For example: `prog [-m <msg>]` is assumed to be an option that takes a value `<msg>`. docopt instead treats this as a bare option, followed by a positional argument.
 Rationale: this seems more natural and more likely to be what the user expects.
+7. Options are normalized to their "corresponding" long names.
+For example:

+          	   Usage: prog [-v | --verbose]

+	Passing -v here will result in the argument --verbose.
+Options are considered to correspond if they are on the same line in an Options: section, or if there are precisely one short and one non-short option in a square-brackets clause, and their argument value (if any) agrees.

-7. Long usage specs may be broken across lines, by increasing the indent on subsequent lines.
+8. Long usage specs may be broken across lines, by increasing the indent on subsequent lines.
 For example:

           	   Usage: prog [--some-long-option <some_value>]
           	               [--another-long-option <another_value>]